ragnaros1337/laravel9vue3/docs/eloquent-mutators.md

     class User extends Model
     {
         /**
-         * Атрибуты, которые должны быть типизированы.
+         * The attributes that should be cast.
          *
          * @var array
          */